Hamburg Fair

 Conclusion

-The Hamburger Dom is as much a part of Hamburg as fish sandwiches and Franzbrötchen.
+The Hamburger Dom is as much a part of Hamburg as fish and Franzbrötchen.
 With its blend of tradition and modernity, it is always an experience for young and old alike.
-The variety of rides, gastronomic offerings, and special events combine to create thrills, enjoyment, fun, and excitement.
+The variety of rides, culinary offerings, and special events combines thrill, enjoyment, fun, and excitement.

 Andreas Kirchner